jurikaur/otobo-kubernetes/README.md

 6. create ingressroute
 7. http://localhost/otobo/installer.pl
 8. web and daemon should run on same node if using longhorn(Multiattach error)
+9. disable redis in config file and set this in sysconfig.

 Common commands: